Geevee-101/cafe-and-laptop/README.md

 A user does not need to register to browse the cafe list.
 But registered users gains privilege to add, edit, update, and delete a cafe from the database.
 Regsitered users can also leave reviews while giving it a thumbs up or down.
 The site will collate all the user ratings to display the overall rating of a cafe.

 I wanted to build a website that showcases my backend skills in Python.
 As such, I decided to use Bootstrap to speed up the frontend work.
+I started with a free Bootstrap template before modifying it to my liking.